lionslair/laradock-local/README.md

 * Add the host to the Caddyfile
 * Add the new crontab setting to `./workspace/crontab/laradock`

-Then run `docker-compose build --no-cache caddy workspace` *will take just a few minutes*
+Then run `docker compose build --no-cache caddy workspace` *will take just a few minutes*

 If you have added a horizon config or normal supervisor configs to php-worker then you will want to run all four containers. eg

-`docker-compose build --no-cache caddy workspace laravel-horizon php-worker`
+`docker compose build --no-cache caddy workspace laravel-horizon php-worker`

 All should be setup and working. run `lara-restart` or `./restart.sh`